wp-plugins/semalt/readme.txt

 == Changelog ==

+= 1.0.1 =

+* Tweet link update in admin

-= 1.1.1 =
+= 1.0 =

 * Used wp_redirect native function.

-= 1.1 =
 * Cleaned up a lot of the code to make it meet WP Coding Standards.
 * Fixed a few WP_DEBUG notices.
 * Called it earlier, to stop notices displaying.

-= 1.0 =

 * Initial release